giuliofurlan/gta5-summon/README.md

 # gta5-summon
-control gta5 cars with the web useful project for learning new concepts such as virtualized joystick controls and video streaming
+control gta5 cars with the web, useful project for learning new concepts such as virtualized joystick controls and video streaming
 ## requirements
 * [vJoy](https://sourceforge.net/projects/vjoystick/)